 Dedicated to producing the next generation of top-notch clinical radiologists, the Massachusetts General Hospital Department of Radiology residency program provides intensive training in all subspecialty areas and modalities of imaging, including a comprehensive experience with interventional techniques.

 The Massachusetts General Hospital Department of Radiology residency program has a total of 38 residents.
-Nine or 10 appointments are made for each July 1, renewable at yearly intervals for four years.
+11 appointments will be made for each July 1, renewable at yearly intervals for four years.
 Appointments begin after the completion of at least one year of postgraduate training in a clinical internship.
 Training in all subspecialty areas and modalities of radiology is offered, including a comprehensive experience with interventional techniques.

 The Department of Radiology is dedicated to training top-notch clinical radiologists who will practice in a variety of academic and private settings.
 One of our goals is to train the next generation of academic radiologists, who will continue to contribute to the specialty and expand the frontiers of medical imaging.
 Opportunities for resident participation in basic and clinical research are provided.
 Ninety percent of our residents pursue fellowship training, both through the focused year during the residency and additional fellowship training.
 Many of our residents elect to stay at Mass General for their fellowship training through one of several ACGME-certified and other fellowship programs.

 Residents are evaluated after the completion of each rotation by a written report submitted to the Program Director by division members.
 These reports are reviewed with the resident by the Program Director in semiannual meetings or more frequently as necessary.
 Residents are also encouraged to provide feedback on each rotation, and these recommendations are often quickly incorporated to further improve the program.